fgvieira/ngsF/README.md

 ### Debug
 Some available options are intended for debugging purposes only and should not be used in any real analysis!

-* `-fast_lkl`: LogLkl is calculated on each iteration, speeding up the computation (no need for between-iteration de-novo Lkl calculation).
+* `--fast_lkl`: LogLkl is calculated on each iteration, speeding up the computation (no need for between-iteration de-novo Lkl calculation).
 This Lkl will actually reflect the previous iteration values, and will miss all skipped sites (f == 0).

-* `-quick`: Only computes initial "freq" and "indF" values with no EM optimization.
+* `--quick`: Only computes initial "freq" and "indF" values with no EM optimization.

 ## Hints
 - Dataset: as a rule of thumb, use at least 1000 high confidence independent SNP sites.